lindosystems/lingoapi-python/README.md

 # The Python Interface to LINGO.

 This package requires Lingo and a valid license key.
-Please refer to [Lingo user manual](https://lindo.com/downloads/PDF/LINGO.pdf) for installation instructions, and to learn more about the Lingo modeling language.
+Please refer to the [Lingo user manual](https://lindo.com/downloads/PDF/LINGO.pdf) for installation instructions, and to learn more about the Lingo modeling language.

 ## Installation For LINGO 20